runstats21/stat-386-projects/_posts/2022-09-20-RWebscrapeTutorial.md

 For more information on the tidyverse and the pipe operator, give [tidyverse.org](https://www.tidyverse.org/) a visit.

-### 2. Use Webpage URL to get Webpage HTML elements
+### 2. Use Webpage URL to get HTML elements

+After selecting a webpage you want to scrape, save the url as a string object, and use the function `read_html` to read the html from the webpage.
+You can also access the full html of a web page by using the command `Ctrl + Shift + C` (`Command + Shift + C` for Mac users) while in a web browser.
+Below is an example use case of

 Format:
 **read_html**(url of page you want to scrape)